-Sesame Oil Massage and Pulling Halts Gum Disease
+Sesame Oil Massage and Pulling Fights Gum Disease

 This is why, for example, many vitamins have been found to be best taken sublingually.
 Sublingually generally means under the tongue.
 But certainly whether under the tongue or elsewhere in the oral cavity, these chemicals undoubtedly find their way into our bloodstream and tissues.

 Just try reading the back of your toothpaste sometime.
 Or a bottom of mouthwash.
 You will find a long list of chemicals.
 Once you put these in your mouth, they will become absorbed into the body.
 We might spit a good amount of them out into the sink (where they head for our rivers and streams) but much of them will remain in our bodies, where they can act as free radicals and damage tissues and cells.

 Do we have to use these chemicals to prevent cavities and improve our gum health?

 Ancient Ayurveda has been preventing gingivitis and periodontal disease with natural oils for thousands of years.

 Ayurveda has been recommending oil pulling and gum massage for thousands of years to help prevent gum disease and plaque build up.

 Yet the chemical industry is convinced their antibacterial mouthwashes and rinses are the answer.
 The heck with ‘superstitious’ ancient therapies – they say.

 Modern medical research is now providing the evidence showing the oldest continuous medicine was not wrong about oil pulling or gum massage.

 Illustrating this, researchers from India’s Manipal College of Dental Sciences conducted a triple-blind clinical study of 32 people.
 They were aged between 18 and 55 years old.
 The researchers divided the patients into four groups.